- Give

 Marriage & family therapy

-Through the integration of classroom instruction and clinical preparation, students are exceptionally equipped for counseling careers and ministry positions as Licensed Marriage and Family Therapists (MFT).
+Through the integration of classroom instruction and clinical preparation, students are exceptionally equipped for careers and ministry positions where they provide marriage, couples and family counseling.

 Play therapy